Use Relevance Search for faster, comprehensive search results

 Authorization data to enable enhanced row- level security

-The Azure Event Hubs component is used for message exchange between Dynamics 365 (online) and Azure and to maintain work items that are managed by the synchronization process.
+The Azure Event Hubs component is used for message exchange between Dynamics 365 for Customer Engagement and Azure and to maintain work items that are managed by the synchronization process.
 Each message stores information, such as the organization ID and entity name, used to sync the data.